 - Maintain defined quality standards throughout the organization and report strengths and problems to management

-- Manage versions of documents and code so that time is not wasted using incorrect versions or recreating lost versions
+- Manage versions of documents, drawings and code so that time is not wasted using incorrect versions or recreating lost versions

 - Manage and coordinate multiple teams that have cross dependencies